 Apple vending soon became a critical part of many people’s livelihoods.
 But it also required a sacrifice: the willingness to stand on often freezing and rainy street corners, publicly exposing one’s unemployed status to the world.
 This moved bystanders, who bought apples when they could.
 “Wherever the little boxes of apples stand a listener has no trouble in getting from the vendor the story of a long period of unemployment, misery at home and of near-starvation,” wrote the New York Times in 1930.

 When New York Times reporter Frances D. McMullen toured the city to talk to apple vendors in 1931, she found what she called “soft spots in a city’s hardened heart.”
 Bystanders would sometimes donate clothing or a hot meal to the vendors, she wrote, and had kind words for the vendors.

 By all accounts, the program was a success.
 But then, it became so successful that it imploded.
 By late 1930, corner peddling had moved so many apples that the price of apples as a commodity began to rise.
 Soon, the apple association was paying $2.50 for boxes of apples it had once sold for $1.75.
 It attempted to keep the costs low for vendors but didn’t succeed.

 Over time, the program faded away as the surplus dried up and it became unprofitable to give the unemployed men the apples.
 There were so many apple sellers that they clogged traffic, and apple cores became a new mainstay of city trash.
 Cities like Washington, D.C. even banned apple vendors, declaring them public nuisances.

 Soon apple sellers were a thing of the past.
 But the idea of apple sellers lasted much longer.
 In 1934, cartoonist Martha Orr began a popular comic strip, Apple Mary, that appeared in newspapers nationwide.
-And photographs of men selling the apples remain one of the most well known symbols of the Depression today.
+And photographs of men selling apples remain one of the most well-known symbols of the Depression today.